Venice Beach#14 in Best Things To Do in Los Angeles

 Developed in the early 20th century, Venice Beach is modeled – canals and all – after its namesake city in Italy.
 Admittedly, the experiment didn't live up to its Italian inspiration, but the neighborhood has become distinctly Californian, embodying the spirit of the wealthy, the alternative and the just plain bizarre.
 Rather than towering churches and intimate pizzerias, you'll find canalside mansions near funky boutiques and restaurants.

-Venice Beach is approximately 20 miles west of central L.A.
+Venice Beach, which is free to visit 24 hours a day, is situated approximately 18 miles southwest of central LA.
 Street parking and parking lots are available around the neighborhood, though finding a spot can be a hassle at certain times of the day; read all street signs carefully to avoid a ticket or towing.
-For more information, check out the neighborhood's website.
+Bus Nos.
+1, 33 and 733 also have stops nearby.
+Additional information can be found on the neighborhood's website.

-Nearby Things To Do
+More Best Things To Do in Los Angeles